How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Go through the whole floor and ensure that by the time you're finished, there's no wet spot on the floor.
 Buff the floor while you're at it, too, to give the surface a nice shine.

-And that’s how to mop laminate floors without streaks during day-to-day cleaning!
-In hindsight, it’s pretty simple.
-All you need to do is to choose the right cleaner, be careful, and everything will fall into place.
+That's how to clean laminate floor without streaking during day-to-day cleaning!
+In hindsight, it's simple.
+All you need to do is to choose the right cleaner, be careful, and everything will work out.

 This cleaning routine can be applied to virtually any kind of laminate floor (this is also how to clean PERGO floors without streaks, if you're looking for info on this particular type.)